piyush-bajaj/AlgorithmsLab/README.md

 # AlgorithmsLab

+Pre-requisites:
+java 1.8+ must be installed on the system and java_home must be set to run java command docker could be present on the machine or an online lab can also be used. eg https://labs.play-with-docker.com/

-Instructions
+Instructions for execution:
+Checkout the repository on the system.

-Open the Grid Generation folder and run the provided jar file
+Open the Grid Generation folder and run the provided jar file with the following command:

-Command:  java -jar Shipping-Navigation-Verbose.jar antarctica.
+    java -jar Navigation.jar <pbf_file_name.pbf> <grid_rows(lat_lines)> <grid_columns(lng_lines)>

-pbf 200 500 > outpur.txt
+eg: java -jar Navigation.jar antarctica-latest.osm.pbf 200 500

 This will generate a file NodesEdges.txt

-Paste this file in the folder Server/Spring
+Copy and Paste this file in the folder Server/Spring (Replace NodesEdges.txt)

-Next run the below commands in docker

-navigate to the folder Server
+Next navigate to the folder Server and the following commands in the docker

     docker-compose build

     docker-compose up -d

-wait for 2 mins for the server to start and then open the url of

-host machine (localhost or online docker)
+wait for 2 mins for the server to start and then open the url of host machine (localhost or online docker)

 The binding port is 8080

+For online docker, it provides a url with its mapping directly, simply access that, for docker on system, try the url http://localhost:8080 or http://127.0.0.1:8080

-this will open up the map
+This will open up the application, that will show the map.

-Select any point chose as source or destination or reset.

-Afetr selecting points click on go

-The distance between the two points is shown
+The search fields are only for displaying info and are not editable.

+Click on any point on the map, and click the option "Select as Source point".

+Now click on some other point on the map and click the option "Select as Destination point"

+Now you can click on "Go" option provided to calculate the distance which will updated and printed in the "Distance in meters" field.

+You can also reset the selected points and change the source and destination points.

-to shutdown docker, run the below command
+To shutdown docker, run the below command
     docker-compose down